philc/book-notes/playful parenting - lawrence cohen.md

+* Favorite parts
+  * "I find that it is often better to play at being incompetent instead of pretending to be fearful, since that seems to let the child loosen up and laugh about it more."
+* TODO:
+  * Trim these examples.
+Don't worry about preserving quotes.
+Strike out entire lines to make this denser.
+  * Pull a few highlights into "favorite parts"

 * The value of being a playful parent (chap 1)
   * "We complain about children's short attention spans, but how long can we sit and play marbles or Barbies or Monopoly or fantasy games before we get bored and distracted, or pulled away by the feeling that